The Stanley Hotel

-The Stanley Hotel is a 140-room Georgian Revival hotel in Estes Park, Colorado, United States, about five miles from the entrance to Rocky Mountain National Park.
+The Stanley Hotel is a 140-room Georgian Revival hotel in Estes Park, Colorado, United States, about 5 mi from the entrance to Rocky Mountain National Park.
+The hotel is considered one of America's most haunted hotels.
 It includes a restaurant, spa, and bed-and-breakfast; with panoramic views of Lake Estes, the Rockies, and Longs Peak.

 In May 2025, it was reported that the century-old hotel had been acquired by The Stanley Partnership for Art Culture and Education for $400 million.
 It is a public-private partnership formed by CEFCA (Colorado Educational and Cultural Facilities Authority), former owner John Cullen IV now chairman of the ownership board, and private bond investors.

 Overview

 It was built by Freelan Oscar Stanley, co-founder of the Stanley Motor Carriage Company.
 The property opened on July 4, 1909, as a resort for upper-class Easterners and a health retreat for sufferers of pulmonary tuberculosis.
 The hotel and its surrounding structures are listed on the National Register of Historic Places.

 The Stanley Hotel served as the inspiration for the Overlook Hotel in Stephen King's 1977 novel The Shining and its 1980 film adaptation.
 It was also a filming location for the related 1997 TV miniseries.